Frédéric Guirma

-Frédéric Fernand Guirma (born 27 April 1931, Ouagadougou) is a diplomat, writer and politician from Burkina Faso.
+Frédéric Fernand Guirma (27 April 1931 – 9 January 2024) was a Burkinabé diplomat, writer and politician.
 In 1959 he became the president of the trade union centre CATC.
-From 1960 to 1963 he was the Republic of Upper Volta's first Ambassador to the United States.
-He was also Permanent Representative to the United Nations.
-He heads the conservative political party Front de Refus or RDA.
+From 1960 to 1963 he was the Republic of Upper Volta's first Ambassador to the United States and his country's Permanent Representative to the United Nations.
+He headed the conservative political party Front de Refus or RDA.
 He gained 5.87% of the vote in the 1998 presidential election.
+Guirma died on 9 January 2024, at the age of 92.